ankitects/faqs/src/hard-good-interval-longer-than-good-easy.md

-# My hard/good interval is longer than my good/easy interval
+# Hard/good interval is longer than good/easy

 When a card is in learning:
 - Again will be the first learning step